Using Agile to build London’s Eiffel Tower

 While the tower was not a success, the park and pleasure gardens continued to be popular.
 Rather than sticking with the original business case, Metropolitan Rail learned from their MVP and decided to expand the sports facilities.
 They added cycling and rowing facilities and ice skating in the winter months.
 By 1918, over 100 sports clubs were using the facilities at the park.
 The park was selected as the site for the British Empire Exhibition in 1924, and the 125,000-capacity British Empire Exhibition Stadium was built over the foundations of the ill-fated tower.
 The stadium later became known as Wembley Stadium.

 Wembley Park continues to attract huge crowds to this day for both music and sporting events at Wembley Stadium.
 The park went on to host the 1948 Olympics, and the stadium was again used as a venue for the 2012 Summer Olympics.

 Lessons for today’s Agile Projects

 While London never got its tower to rival that of Paris, the project makes a good case for taking an Agile outlook.
 By releasing an MVP, the site owners were able to determine what was popular with visitors.
-When the tower ran into difficulty, the Metropolitan Railway Company were able to take the learnings from the MVP and apply them - ensuring the park delivered value as a popular sporting venue.
+When the tower ran into difficulty, the Metropolitan Railway Company was able to take the learnings from the MVP and apply them – ensuring the park delivered value as a popular sporting venue.